-Pointer to a 16-byte field aligned on an 8-byte boundary.
+Pointer to a 16-byte field.
 ARM will store a 16-byte value.
 There are no requirements on what value it is set to, except that it must be possible to pass it on other calls, such as arm_start_application(), without the application needing to do any error checking.